THE NEXT KARATE KID (Theatrical Release USA 1994)

 Ben Meyers’ rating: 4.0|5.0 Starsìììì

 Are Crooks Dishonest?—silent short film—has good storytelling techniques in place.
-This short movie takes its audience on a journey that as professionally done as any movie today.
+This short movie takes its audience on a journey that is as professionally done as any movie today.
 Harold Lloyd, ‘Snub’ Pollard, and Bebe Daniels entertain the audience.
 Director Gilbert Pratt shows skillful direction.

 Film Courtesy of Wikipedia